If you are interested in a Masters or PhD, and want me as a supervisor, please contact me at donald.derrick at canterbury.ac.nz

 Admittance into either program requires the pre-requisite degree and grades, as well as a very basic proposal and direct communication with your intended supervisor.
 We talk, and decide if coming here is mutually beneficial.
 I am particularly interested in students who want to study multisensory speech perception and production, or students who want to do instrumental/laboratory phonetics/phonology.
 I’m an expert in Ultrasound Imaging of the Tongue, Electro-magnetic Articulometry, and air flow analysis.
 I’d also be interested in researchers who’d like to gamify research, in particular in speech production, perception, or therapy.

 I especially want visionaries who want to do truly original research.
-I myself am trying to develop and flesh out an entire theory of true multi-sensory speech production and perception that includes speech air flow.
+My current PhD student Peiman Pishyardehkordi and I are trying to develop and flesh out an entire theory of true multi-sensory speech production and perception that includes visual speech and speech air flow.
 Also, even a casual glance at my software list will show you I have substantial software development skills across many programming languages.
 I especially welcome scholars who have development experience, but absolutely require at minimum the will and aptitude to learn how to code statistical analyses and experimental setups.
 In return, I will work very hard for and with you – not just during your graduate studies, but in your transition to the career of your choice and beyond.

 Now to the details: The University of Canterbury MA and PhD are by thesis only – students wanting a course component should consider the MLING program.